-- 6.18.
-There has been limited support by the sector of entrepreneurial development and both public and private sector disposal strategies have in general inadequately incorporated B-BBEE objectives - 6.19.
+- 6.19.
+There has been limited support by the sector of entrepreneurial development and both public and private sector disposal strategies have in general inadequately incorporated B-BBEE objectives. - 6.20.
 The sector commits to utilise property disposals to increase property ownership amongst black people and to contribute towards the growth of sustainable enterprises.
-In pursuit of this commitment, when an enterprise engages in the above activity in the sector, it commits to target 35% of disposals to Level One (1) to Level Three (3) B-BBEE enterprises which are black owned over a five year period from the effective date of this sector code.
+In pursuit of this commitment, when an enterprise engages in the above activity in the sector, it commits to target 35% of total disposals to Level One (1) to Level Three (3) B-BBEE enterprises which are 51% black owned over a five year period from the effective date of this sector code.
 The enterprises should be independent from the measured entity and the disposed assets must result in the creation of sustainable businesses or business opportunities in the hands of black people as well as the transfer of specialised skills or productive capacity to black people.
-A sale of fixed property may not be simultaneously counted towards the ownership score, regardless of the fact that an actual business unit may have been sold.
+Contributions will be measured using a rolling 5 year period commencing on the effective date of the revised Codes of Good Practice being 2015.
+This means that the 35% target must be achieved at any time in a rolling 5 year period as a percentage of the total disposal of assets during that same period.
+A sale of fixed property may not be simultaneously counted towards the ownership score under sale of Assets, regardless of the fact that an actual business unit may have been sold. - 6.21.
+In each year a sub-minimum of 20% of 35% i.e 7% must be achieved before any bonus points are awarded. - 6.22.
+Where greater disposal on any year are achieved, they can be carried forward as contribution to the next years. - 6.23.
+The bonus points will be calculated for the organisation that make disposal in line with clause 6.20 above.